lmdbjava/benchmarks/results/20160630/README.md

 `write` workloads.
 This is because Chroncile Map does not provide an ordered key iterator, and such an iterator is required for the remaining benchmark methods.

+### Storage Use

 ![img](4-size-biggest.png)

-We begin by exploring the resulting disk space consumed by the memory-mapped files when keys are inserted in random order.
-This reflects the actual bytes consumed by the directory (as calculated by a POSIX C `stat` call and similar tools like `du`).
+We begin by exploring the resulting disk space consumed by the memory-mapped files when integer keys are inserted in random order.
+This reflects the actual bytes consumed by the directory (as calculated by a POSIX C `stat` call and tools like `du`).
 It is not simply the "apparent size".
 The graph shows what we saw earlier, namely that LMDB requires more storage than the other libraries.